DeckyDexs/AI-Face-detection/README.md

 1) have Node.js installed
 2) create a new file
 3) install React
-4) intall TensorFlow and its models
+4) install TensorFlow and its models
 5) importing all in your project